xcv58/Custom-JavaScript-for-Websites-2/README.md

 Your scripts are kept in the local storage and applied across domain URLs.

-You can use jQuery 1.11.0 or 2.1.0 or your own external scripts.
+You can use jQuery 1.11.x or 2.1.x or your own external scripts.

-Usage:
+Use cases:
 - site debugging (wrong list sort, etc.)
 - hiding annoyng popups and Ads
+- custom UI
 - anything you can think of :)

 New features: